- No products in the cart.

 This 45-minute live lecture is free and open to all via Zoom.
 Sadiya is available afterward to take your questions about interviewing, as well as her upcoming Pandemic U course Advanced Interviewing: Better Conversations for Deeper Storytelling.
 Stay till the end and take part in a Pop Quiz contest for a chance to win a cool prize.

-Live 45-minute conversation followed by Q&A and trivia game (approximately 1 hour total); access to watch Replay until March 18/23.
+Live 45-minute conversation followed by Q&A and trivia with prizes (approximately 1 hour total); access to watch Replay until March 18/23.

 How it Works